pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I ate a lot of food!
 * I like to eat snails with mint sauce.

----

-Bob: What must you do before we leave?

-Ana: I must eat my breakfast before we leave.

----

-Bob: What did you do this morning?

-Ana: I ate breakfast this morning.

----

-Bob: What did you eat for breakfast?

-Ana: I ate fried eggs and an apple.

----

 ## drink drank drunk (irr)
 * You [should,must,can] drink more! (at a raucous party!)